erikburmeister/TTH_TD_Project_11/README.md

 their mind about that dog.
 "Liked" which means the user is interested in those dogs.
 Finally, "Disliked" which means the user is not interested in that dog.

-We need make the following:
+We need to make the following:

 * Create Models
 * Build the URLs the front end is expecting